 The required core curriculum includes the following eight courses: Civil Procedure; Constitutional Law; Contracts; Criminal Law; Property; Torts; and Legal Analysis, Writing and Research Skills I & II.
-In addition, following completion of the core curriculum, students must successfully complete either Professional Responsibility or Legal Profession, the upperclass writing requirement, and the skills training requirement to graduate.
+In addition, following completion of the core curriculum, students must successfully complete either Professional Responsibility or Legal Profession, the upperclass writing requirement, the skills training requirement and the upper-level racial equity requirement to graduate.

 Full-time students complete the required core curriculum in the fall and spring semesters of the first-year of law school.
 Upon assignment to a track, the balance of the first year curriculum is set by the administration.
 Part-time students complete the required core curriculum over the first four semesters (including the 1LE summer semester).
 Sections for the required core curriculum are set by the Dean’s Office and are not subject to reassignment except in extraordinary circumstances.

 Although students will generally complete the required core curriculum within the above timeframe, under certain circumstances, students will not have successfully completed all of the required classes as planned.
 In those cases, students must take any class not successfully completed the next time it is offered.
 These circumstances occur when a student:

 - has received a grade of “F” in a required course;

 - did not take a required course when it was first offered to his/her class (as when the student was on leave of absence during that semester);

 - has been required by the Committee on Scholastic Standing to repeat a course;

 - has transferred from part-time to full-time status before completion of the required core curriculum;